0x022b/docker-transmission/README.md

 `HOST_GID` environment variables.
 If the variables are left undefined the container will execute its command as `nobody:nobody`.

-### Default gateway

-Container's default gateway can be changed by defining a `CONTAINER_GATEWAY` environment variable.
-Its value can be either an IP address or a hostname.
-For to be able to change the gateway the container needs to have `NET_ADMIN` capabilities.

-### Connection forwarding

-Container can be configured to act as a router by defining a `ENABLE_FORWARDING` environment variable.
-Its value must be a non null value.

 ## Logging

 Container is compatible with `docker logs` command although logging is disabled